Wife of missing Seacor Power crewman sues company for more than $25M

 Daspit is among the still-missing seven crewmen who are now presumed dead.

-His wife's lawsuit, according to The Advocate, alleges violations of the Federal Jones Act, which governs maritime law; and negligence, gross negligence and unseaworthiness.
+His wife's lawsuit alleges violations of the Federal Jones Act, which governs maritime law; and negligence, gross negligence and unseaworthiness.

 The Coast Guard called off its search on Monday, but other divers continued to search the overturned vessel.